getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 - AlloyDB is still in developer preview on Google Cloud.
 - We need to re-write our application logic for querying the datastore.
 - Migration pains.

 **Questions**

+- Colton Allen asks: Is it possible to write to tables partitioned by the hour?
+When the hour expires the table is indexed for fast read performance.
+Replays on the most recent hour partition would be unavailable while we are writing to it.
+Does PostgreSQL expose behavior that allows us to query over multiple partitions transparently?
+Is this even necessary given our scale?
+Currently processing 200 messages per second.

+### 10. Manually Manage An Aggregated Materialized View

+**Proposal**

+Use a cron job, which runs at some interval (e.g. 1 hour), that would select the finished replays from the last hour, aggregate them, and write them to a materialized view or some destination table.
+We then alter the index page to reflect two different dataset.
+The "live" dataset and the "video-on-demand" dataset.
+A "live" page would fetch replays from the last hour.
+A "video-on-demand" dataset would function similarly to the current replays index page however it would only contain data that has been aggregated by the cron job.

+**Drawbacks**

+- The cron job is another process which can fail.
+This would not lead to data loss per say but depending on the implementation of the query we may skip rows when recovering from an outage.
+  - A record could be kept of the time-windows the cron job has processed.
+This record could exist in ClickHouse or another datastore.
+By using this dataset the cron job could recover from an outage without skipping rows.

+**Questions**